-Many years ago, a professional referee who works for a big name sports franchise shared a story with me.
-(I’m protecting his privacy by not disclosing any more.)
-He was early on in his career and one day he complained to his boss about his wife, a very lovable woman who was working full-time as a teacher while also raising their three young children.
-His boss gave him this advice:
+Many years ago, a professional referee who works for a big-name sports franchise shared a story with me.
+(I’m protecting his privacy by not disclosing any more information.)
+He was early on in his career and one day he complained to his boss (the head of all the referees) about his wife, who is a very lovable woman, and who was working full-time as a teacher while also raising their three young children while her husband was often traveling for work.

 Can you imagine?
 Wow!
-What a wise man who clearly valued the worth of a partner & family; understood human nature; and, knew the effort (& kindness) essential to maintaining relationships.
+What a wise man who clearly valued the worth of a partner and family; understood human nature; and knew the effort (and kindness) essential to maintaining relationships.
 I never forgot this story.
-Its lessons can be applied to so many of our interactions with others, as well as with ourselves.
-What an effective practice to get rid of those thoughts, like: If only she didn’t…If only he could… If only I wasn’t…If only they would…
+Its lessons can be applied to so many of our interactions with others as well as with ourselves.
+What an effective practice to get rid of those thoughts, such as: If only she didn’t…If only he could… If only I weren’t…If only they would…

 What if we all stopped thinking about what we aren’t happy with and instead required ourselves to list 50 things we are happy about before we’re allowed to complain?
 Just an idea…

 PS: This is an excerpt from my book The Silver Disobedience Playbook, available on Amazon.

 PSS: This shirt is the closest I could come to a striped referee jersey!